-In addition, you can also undertake the ANU Master of Laws in one of six specialist streams, including environmental law; government and regulation; international law; international security law; governance and development, and migration law.
+In addition, you can also undertake the ANU Master of Laws in one of five specialist streams, including environmental law; government and regulation; international law; international security law; and governance and development.

 Whichever option you choose, you’ll benefit from a unique teaching approach that brings together academic rigor, theoretical understanding and practical insight, and provides the knowledge and skills required for success in a diverse range of careers.

 To help you balance study with full-time employment and other personal commitments, the ANU LLM places an emphasis on flexibility.
 This includes clustering lectures over ‘intensive’ periods of 3-5 days – reducing the need for you to travel to campus on multiple occasions – and making extensive use of online learning, enabling you to structure study when and where it suits you best.

 To see the list of masters courses see our Law course finder page and tick the boxes for the relevant program.